JohnsonM20/AquaSense/README.md

 ---

-## Future Expansion Potential

-- Urban water distribution optimization
-- Industrial water usage management
-- Ecosystem restoration support

----

 ## Reports

-This repository includes two key reports that provide an in-depth overview of the AquaSense project:

 1. **[Business Report](business_report.pdf)**
-   The Business Report provides a comprehensive overview of the AquaSense product, including:
-   - Product feasibility analysis
-   - Target market and value proposition
-   - Detailed examination of the technology stack
-   - Financial models and subscription tiers
-   This report is tailored for stakeholders and business professionals seeking to understand the strategic and operational aspects of AquaSense.

 2. **[Scientific Report](scientific_report.pdf)**
-   The Scientific Report delves into the technical implementation of AquaSense, with a focus on:
-   - The machine learning pipeline powered by AutoGluon
-   - Dataset characteristics and preprocessing
-   - Ensemble methods and their advantages
-   - Performance metrics and evaluation
-   This report is ideal for researchers, data scientists, and developers interested in the technical foundations of the project.

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).
----

 ## Contact

-*Contact information for the development team*

----

-## Acknowledgments

-Developed as an open-source innovative solution to address agricultural water management challenges in the context of climate change.
+Developed as an innovative solution to address agricultural water management challenges in the context of climate change.